 PTSD was widely known by society after they saw the symptoms from war veterans decades ago.
 However, nowadays, we can find this disorder in many people who have experienced car accidents in Yonkers, New York.

-The trauma people can sustain after a car accident is accurate, and it can persist for several months or even years from the accident.
+The emotional trauma people can sustain after a car accident is accurate, and it can persist for several months or even years from the accident.
 Medical professionals can quickly identify physical injuries, but psychological injuries can be challenging to diagnose.

 It requires the expertise of a particular doctor (psychiatrist) and several appointments so they can conclude about the syndrome.